aminmr/paas-challenge/README.md

 #### ETCD Hardware requirement

-Related to the etcd official doc about the [hardware requirement](https://etcd.io/docs/v3.3/op-guide/hardware/) for small cluster we need the following hardware requirement:
+​	Related to the etcd official doc about the [hardware requirement](https://etcd.io/docs/v3.3/op-guide/hardware/) for small cluster we need the following hardware requirement:

 ![image-20220707185025194](./pictures/etcd-hardware-req.png)

+The cluster has been initialized with three nodes and TLS authentication.
+All certificates has been issued by `OpenSSL`

 ### ETCD disaster recovery